-GTC 86 Aviation Ground School-Commercial / 3 cr. hrs.
+GTC 85 Aviation Ground School-Private / 3 cr. hrs.
 3 periods

-This civil aviation ground school course provides the necessary background in theory of flight, weather, navigation and procedures to become a commercial pilot.
+An introductory civil aviation ground school course which provides the necessary background in theory of flight, weather, navigation and procedures for the student to become a private pilot. (formerly GTC 89)